IngmarBitter/defenders/md/Salvation/Baptism.md

 Here being crucified with Christ is linked to dying to sin and being freed from it.

+*baptism-completes-faith*: Being crucified with Christ happens through baptism, where we die to the old self and are freed from sin.
+This real union with Christ’s body makes baptism the point of liberation, not separate from it.

-Romans 6:2-4 and 6:5-7 are part of the same line of thought.
+*obedient-faith:* Romans 6:2-4 and 6:5-7 are part of the same line of thought.
 Clearly, both have some symbolic meanings.
 Why should we think that the first one also teaches that during the baptism our sins are literally washed away, when right after it talks about being crucified with Christ which was not during our baptism and that also washes away our sins?
-It does not make sense that both, baptized into Christ and crucified with Christ are the moment at which we are saved as they are different moments in time.
+It does not make sense that both, baptized into Christ and crucified with Christ each are the moment at which we are saved as they are different moments in time.
 Picking one as symbolic and literal and the other as only symbolic is arbitrary.
 However, it is reasonable to see these two as both being symbolic references to the one single other event at which we were saved.
 And each of these symbolic references highlights a different aspect of our actual being saved event.
 And when that event was we need to get from the wider biblical context, but at least it's clear it needs to be prior to baptism.

 #### Conclusion of Emphasis on Baptism